GoogleCloudPlatform/terraform-google-secured-data-warehouse/modules/de-identification-template/README.md

 **Note:** Contact your Security Team to obtain the `crypto_key` and `wrapped_key` pair.
 The `crypto_key` location must be the same location used for the `dlp_location`.
+There is a helper python script in `helpers/wrapped-key` folder which generates a wrapped key.

 ### Template file